bartekpacia/garden/posts/post-30.md

 # Flutter Engine notes

-This is a quick-start guide of setting up a Flutter engine, making a simple change, and using it.
+This is a quick-start guide of setting up the Flutter engine development environment, making a simple change, and using it in a Flutter app.

 My setup is fairly standard – I'm on M1 Mac, Android emulator is arm64, iOS simulator is arm64 as well.
 No Rosetta2 involved.